brightmart/bert_language_understanding/README.md

 it will print loss during training,  and print f1 score for each epoch during validation.

 ## Reference
-<a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a>
+1. <a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a>

-<a href='https://arxiv.org/abs/1810.04805'>BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding</a>
+2. <a href='https://arxiv.org/abs/1810.04805'>BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding</a>

+3. <a href='https://github.com/tensorflow/tensor2tensor'>Tensor2Tensor for Neural Machine Translation</a>